Covid 19 coronavirus: One new case in managed isolation

 People should scan into their voting places with the NZ Covid Tracer app, use the provided hand sanitiser before going in and out of the voting place, bring their own pen to mark the voting paper, and keep social distance from strangers in the voting place, "even at alert level 1".

-The ministry was working with DHBs to reinforce safety messages over the schools holidays.
+The ministry was working with DHBs to reinforce safety messages over the school holidays.

 Those included: